 Follow me on:

-Ina co-chairs a working group on the politics of geoengineering under the Climate Social Science Network, an international network of social science scholars who focus on understanding the political dynamics of climate change.
-She is also a research fellow with the Earth System Governance project, the largest network of social scientists engaging with interlinkages between social and environmental systems.
+Ina co-chairs a working group on the politics of geoengineering under the Climate Social Science Network, an international network of social science scholars that focus on understanding the political dynamics of climate change.
+She coordinates a Masters course on International Environmental Policy, and supervises both Masters and PhD students working on projects related to regional and global climate and/or food governance.